 In addition to civic address call routing, NG9-1-1 will use live GIS information to route 9-1-1 calls based on device coordinates.
 This is called geospatial call routing.
 Two National Emergency Number Association (NENA) standards outline the GIS requirements in the NG9‑1-1 environment; one for GIS data and the second for a common civic address format:

-These standards established for the United States are sufficiently stable, providing a sound foundation for Canadian implementations, except for a few extensions to meet specific Canadian requirements such as postal codes vs zip codes, bilingual street names, etc. To ensure applicability in Canada, Canadian GIS and addressing experts are driving the following NENA activities to evolve the standards:
+These standards established for the United States are currently being updated, however they do provide a foundation for Canadian implementations, except for extensions to meet specific Canadian requirements such as postal codes vs zip codes, bilingual street names, etc. To ensure applicability in Canada, Canadian GIS and addressing experts are driving the following NENA activities to evolve the standards through to Q2-2022:

 Note: In the NENA Standard for NG9-1-1 GIS Data Model, several layers are identified as “Required”.
 These Required layers relate directly to NG9-1-1 location validation, geospatial call routing, or to the appropriate agency for dispatch, and public safety mapping applications.
 The layers are: